GozziRiccardo/ZenStones/docs/rules.md

 ### 2. Placement (Alternating)

 - The board is split into two halves of 50 squares.
 Each player may place stones in their half.
-When a square is claimed, the mirrored square with the same label in the opponent half unlocks for that opponent for future placements.
+When a square is claimed, the mirrored square with the same label in the opponent half is blocked for that opponent for the rest of placement.
 - Each half is labeled **1–50** (from that player’s perspective):
   - 1 is bottom-left; 10 is bottom-right.
   - 11 is above 10; 50 is top-right.